Alhambra Orchestra: History

-Founded in 1990 by Leo Walz, the orchestra presents approximately 7 concerts per season and has now performed over 100 free concerts.
-Consisting of approximately 60 active members, the Alhambra Orchestra is governed by an 11-member board of directors and is funded by government grants, business sponsorship and private donations.
+Founded in 1990 by Dr. Leo Walz, the orchestra presents approximately 7 major concerts per season, free or with minimal admission costs, as well as its outreach programs, concerto competition and chamber workshop.
+Consisting of approximately 70 active members, the Alhambra Orchestra is governed by a 13-member board of directors and is funded by government grants, foundation support, and private donations.